siwells/webtech/README.md

 ## Welcome to the website for the Web Tech Module at Edinburgh Napier University

-You can use the [editor on GitHub](https://github.com/siwells/set08101/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-# Assessments

-# Workbook: Labs & Notes

 # Lectures

 - Lecture 00 - Module Overview